4 Ways Kluge-Ruhe Supports UVA Faculty

 How to Access Curricular Support

 Museum staff can assist with providing a speaker to guest-lecture to your class on Grounds, organizing a visit to the museum, or providing resources to help you incorporate Indigenous perspectives into your class.
-Please contact Education and Program Manager Lauren Maupin at ldm3d@virginia.edu to let us know how we can be a resource for you.
+Please contact Manager of Education and Programs, Jaimeson Daley, at yjq6mw@virginia.edu to let us know how we can be a resource for you.